erw004/cse15l-lab-reports/lab3.md

 ```
 Here, we find and list all the files with a `.txt` extension in the directory `./government/Post_Rate_Comm/`.

 This is useful to find all the files in a certain directory with a certain filename extension.
-For example, we can find all the `.java` files or `.txt` files as seen in the above examples.
+For example, we can find all the `.java` files in a directory or `.txt` files as seen in the above examples.

 #### `find / -mtime -7`